 I’ve got a couple of irons in the fire right now, though it’s been slow going so far.
 Still, if you like any of the above, keep your eyes peeled for a fresh rap project and some solo stuff (both rap and instrumental) coming from me in the near future.

 I play flag football with the Seattle Boom, who compete in the NGFFL.
 Locally I play in the CFFL, and if you’ve ever wanted to play flag or you’re looking for a league in Seattle, I can’t recommend it enough.
 It’s plenty competitive, but first-and-foremost we have fun.
-I’ve only been playing for two years now, but you’ll probably find me writing about flag strategy and my expereinces playing soon enough.
+I’ve only been playing for three years now, but you’ll probably find me writing about flag strategy and my expereinces playing soon enough.
 I think it’s the only way American Football doesn’t go the way of boxing in the long-run.

 I’m also a big fan of golf sports, whether traditional or disc.
 Looking to pick up foot golf sometime soon too.
 One of my favorite auxiliary travel activities is to sneak away from whatever the primary purpose for the trip is and play a round at a local course, and I’ve got a backlog of course reviews that’ll go up here some time soon.
 As mediocre I am at playing any golf sport, I’m a halfway decent caddy.
 I looped at the Stock Farm Club in Hamilton, MT for a decade and have been contemplating picking up some weekend rounds at Chambers Bay, which I may or may not write about.
 Solo golf is plenty of fun, but it doesn’t hold a candle to dissecting a course with a caddy, and I enjoy that all the more when I’m on a gamer’s bag.